mlabs-haskell/hydra-auction-onchain/docs/spec.md

-query the seller's personal oracle address and filter out utxos that don't contain the seller's personal oracle token and/or don't relate to the auction based on `auctionId`
+query the seller's personal oracle address and filter out utxos that don't contain the seller's personal oracle token and/or don't relate to the auction based on `auctionId`.

 Overall, this is a completely optional mechanism for the seller to communicate authorization to bidders for auction participation.